-Building a strong workforce is a critical component in the Division's efforts to build upon successes thus far in our system improvements.
-Making sure that our workers have the tools they need, giving them a manageable and equitable caseload, supporting and encouraging them, and ensuring the best legal support possible all combine to lead the way of our work in Phase Three over the last year.
+Building a strong workforce is a critical component in our efforts to build upon successes thus far in our system improvements.
+Making sure that our workers have the tools they need, giving them a manageable and equitable caseload, supporting and encouraging them, and ensuring the best legal support possible all combine to lead the way of our work in Phase three over the last year.